 Everywhere you go in Turkey, you’ll see the Evil Eye.
 It is easily one of the most widespread Turkish items you can find.
 With its dark blue background and teardrop-shaped white, light blue, and black eye, this ancient glass talisman was used in Turkish culture to ward off bad luck and evil spirits.

 You can buy the Evil Eye in many forms, from keyrings to badges and bracelets.
-They are cheap and make great good-luck gifts from Turkey, especially as a Christmas stocking stuffer.
+They are cheap and make great good-luck gifts from Türkiye, especially as a Christmas stocking stuffer.

-Whether you smoke them or not, water pipes are one of the most incredible Turkish items to buy as a souvenir.
+Whether you smoke them or not, Turkish smoking pipes are one of the most incredible Turkish items to buy as a souvenir.
 Known as “nargile” in Turkish, water pipes or hookah pipes are as big a part of Turkish culture as coffee, spices, and grilled food.

 And you don’t need to be a smoker to appreciate the craftsmanship of making a traditional Turkish water pipe.
 Many of them are absolutely beautiful and make for an amazing decorative piece in your home.